 By following a curriculum with various interdisciplinary options, ACE will provide students the opportunity to develop a more thorough understanding of American culture.

-International students who spend one year on campus come through various institutions such as (Fulbright, Swedish-American Foundation) and exchange agreements (Uppsala, Kobe City University).
+International students who spend one year on campus come through various institutional programs such as (Fulbright, Swedish-American Foundation) and exchange agreements (Uppsala, Kobe City University).
 After satisfactory completion of the following requirements, these students will receive an acknowledgement verifying their successful completion of the ACE curriculum.

-- International students must successfully complete ENGL 120, a 3-credit course specifically designed for international students.
+- International students must successfully complete ENGL 110, a 4-credit course specifically designed for international students.

-- Complete 3 terms (one year) of coursework in good standing and maintain a minimum GPA of 2.0.
+- Complete 2 semesters and one J-term (one full year) of coursework in good standing and maintain a minimum GPA of 2.0.

-- Application to receive the ACE Certificate must be completed no later than the conclusion of Exam Week of Winter Term.
+- Application to receive the ACE curriculum must be completed no later than the conclusion of J-Term.

 Applications are available in the Office of the Registrar, Founders Hall.